Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Plot/Start (until the search).md

 Narration: "...
 I couldn't remember."

 It begins raining outside.
 The narrator stares at it, and suddenly, sees the oppressive deep ocean again.
-The narrator turns in bed, anxious.
+The narrator turns in bed.

 The narrator thinks about Fara trying to get anyone to go check on him.